fylgja/site/src/components/stylelint-config/less.md

 currentBreadcrumbTitle: "LESS"
 ---

+> ⚠️ The LessCSS feature has been dropped since version 4 of the `@fylgja/stylelint-config`,
+>
+> Use the CSS version or use any version before this version.

 There no specific rules set for LESS, since we don't use with LESS anymore.

 If you find any rules that conflict with your LESS code,